To host a website in mainland China, Internet Content Provider (ICP) certification is required.

 In order to file for a license, you will need to have:

-- A copy of the Business License of your company’s Chinese legal entity
+- A copy of the Business License of your company’s Chinese legal entity.

-- An ID card copy of the contact person for your site (who must be a Chinese national)
+- An ID card copy of the contact person for your site (who must be a Chinese national).

-- Photo ID of the business owner (who can be a foreign national)
+- Photo ID of the business owner (who can be a foreign national).

 - Signed ICP application forms, including information on your official company name, registered address, contact person’s details, website information and any necessary documentation required in the application.

-- Proof that you have the capital and expertise needed to develop your business activities
+- Proof that you have the capital and expertise needed to develop your business activities.

-- Proof of credibility and capability to provide long-term service to customers
+- Proof of credibility and capability to provide long-term service to customers.

-- A strong business development plan and the related technical solutions
+- A strong business development plan and the related technical solutions.

-- A full debrief of your company
+- A full company brief.

-- Recent financial reports audited by audit/accounting firms or a capital check report
+- Recent financial reports audited by audit/accounting firms or a capital check report.

-- Information about your company’s policy, ownership, shareholder structure and information about the relevant shareholders
+- Information about your company’s policy, ownership, shareholder structure and information about the relevant shareholders.

-- Approval of the business and industry scope from related government authorities if the internet information service to be provided is in the news, publishing, education, medical or medical instruction industries
+- Approval of the business and industry scope from related government authorities if the internet information service to be provided is in the news, publishing, education, medical or medical instruction industries.

 Applying for an ICP Filing